retrievertech/seismogram-pipeline/queue-tools/README.md

 `select_random_files.py` - Samples a number of lines from a file at random.
 Useful for getting random subsets of filenames for testing.

 `root_ref.js` - The root firebase reference used by `prepare_queue.js`.
 Duplicate of `queue-worker/root_ref.js`.

+`set_edited_seismogram_status.sh` - For each seismogram in a list, set its status to "edited".
+Useful for correcting overwritten statuses.

+`mark_errors_as_not_started.js` - Reset the status of every error'd task in the firebase queue so that they're ready for re-processing.